 - Students will utilize CAD and sketching techniques to produce engineering documents. - Students will be capable of performing design and routine testing procedures related to construction materials.
-These materials include soils, Portland cement concrete and hot mix asphalt. - Students will be capable of understanding the legal aspects of land surveying and use land surveying instruments to collect data necessary to produce topographic maps, establish horizontal and vertical control, and to lay out civil engineering projects. - Students will demonstrate forces and stresses in elementary structural systems. - Students will estimate material quantities for construction projects. - Students will understand operating systems, spreadsheets, word processing, CAD, and other software products to solve technical problems. - Students will be able to apply elements of design to materials mixtures, roads, subdivision layout, and storm and sanitary sewer systems. - Students will be able to solve engineering, surveying, and materials testing problems using principles of mathematics, science, engineering and technology. - Students will be able to conduct, analyze, interpret, and apply results of experiments related to science and civil engineering materials. - Students will have the ability to function effectively on teams. - Students will develop problem solving capabilities. - Students will be able to communicate effectively by producing written and oral reports. • Students will recognize the need to - continue professional development by engaging in life long learning.
+These materials include soils, Portland cement concrete and hot mix asphalt. - Students will be capable of understanding the legal aspects of land surveying and use land surveying instruments to collect data necessary to produce topographic maps, establish horizontal and vertical control, and to lay out civil engineering projects. - Students will demonstrate forces and stresses in elementary structural systems. - Students will estimate material quantities for construction projects. - Students will understand operating systems, spreadsheets, word processing, CAD, and other software products to solve technical problems. - Students will be able to apply elements of design to materials mixtures, roads, subdivision layout, and storm and sanitary sewer systems. - Students will be able to solve engineering, surveying, and materials testing problems using principles of mathematics, science, engineering and technology. - Students will be able to conduct, analyze, interpret, and apply results of experiments related to science and civil engineering materials. - Students will have the ability to function effectively on teams. - Students will develop problem solving capabilities. - Students will be able to communicate effectively by producing written and oral reports. - Students will recognize the need to continue professional development by engaging in lifelong learning.

-- Students will acquire an understanding of professional, ethical and social responsibilities. - Students will have respect for race, ethnic and diversity issues.
-Students will have a commitment - to quality, timelines and continuous improvement.
+- Students will acquire an understanding of professional, ethical and social responsibilities. - Students will have respect for race, ethnic and diversity issues. - Students will have a commitment to quality, timelines and continuous improvement.

 - Completed application. - High school transcript or equivalent.
 (For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - High school background in mathematics, science, and CADD. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Reading Comprehension: 80; Sentence Skills: 75; College Math: 63.
 Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
-Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
-To learn more about these assessments and program benchmark scores, please contact a counselor (920) 498-5444 or (888) 385-6982. - Students will be required to take the Accuplacer College Level Math assessment.
+To learn more about these assessments and program benchmarks scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Students will be required to take the Accuplacer College Level Math assessment.
 The benchmark grade for Civil Engineering Technology on the College Math assessment is 63.
 An alternative to the College Level Math assessment would be a score of 24 on the Math portion of the ACT. - Attendance at orientation or a planned meeting with program staff is required.